Keep Mayo Wild and Beautiful

 - Have a waste free day out!
 Many businesses welcome the use of reusable cups and are also happy to offer tap water refills.

 These simple actions, if applied individually, will help to ensure that this summer everyone can enjoy our beach and coastal environments in a safe way and that visitors to our world-class amenities will leave nothing behind but their footprints.
-Further tips can be found in English and Irish by clicking on the brochures below
+Further tips can be found in our brochures in English and Irish.